FriendsOfCake/bootstrap-ui/README.md

 ## BootstrapUI Layout

-BootstrapUI comes with it's own `layout.ctp` file and examples taken from the Bootstrap framework.
+BootstrapUI comes with its own `layout.ctp` file and examples taken from the Bootstrap framework.

-When no layout for the view is defined the `BootstrapUI\View\UIViewTrait` will load it's own `layout.ctp` file.
+When no layout for the view is defined the `BootstrapUI\View\UIViewTrait` will load its own `layout.ctp` file.
 You can override this behavior in two ways.

 - Assign a layout to the view with `$this->layout('layout')`.